The Three Investigators: Original editions

 Most mysteries were solved by Jupiter Jones, a supreme logician who implicitly used the Occam's Razor principle: that the simplest and most rational explanation should be preferred to an explanation which requires additional assumptions.
 The boys were able to solve their mysteries with relatively few resources: they generally had little more than a telephone, bicycles, access to a library and—with reference to the Hollywood setting of the series—a chauffeur-driven Rolls-Royce (which Jupiter wins the use of in the first book).

 In the first book, The Secret of Terror Castle, Jupiter bluffs his way into the office of director Alfred Hitchcock and makes a deal with him that if the Investigators can find him a haunted house to use as a location for his next movie, Hitchcock will introduce the story of their adventures.
 Hitchcock agrees, not expecting them to succeed; but at the end of the book is impressed with the boys' investigation and not only introduces the book but also refers several other future clients to them in subsequent novels.
 The last chapter of each book was usually an epilogue in which the investigators sat with Alfred Hitchcock (and later, Hector Sebastian), reviewing the mystery and revealing the deductions through the clues discussed earlier in the book.

 In 1989, Random House revamped the series, naming it The 3 Investigators—Crimebusters Series.
-The investigators were now 17 years old, could drive cars and be much more independent.
-The stories continued to include an abundance of detecting, but with the addition of more action.
-The series was well-received but was halted during 1990, when legal disagreements between Random House and the heirs of the Arthur estate could not be resolved.
+The investigators were now 17 years old, could drive cars and were much more independent.
+The stories continued to include an abundance of detective work, but with the addition of more action.
+The series was well received but was halted during 1990, when legal disagreements between Random House and the heirs of the Arthur estate could not be resolved.
 By 2005, the disagreements were still not settled.

 Eleven novels were published in the CrimeBusters series, which was initiated by one of the series' authors, William Arden, pseudonym of Dennis Lynds, who wrote the Dan Fortune mystery series for adults by the pseudonym Michael Collins.
 The other authors were: H. William Stine and wife Megan Stine, G.H.
 Stone (Gayle Lynds), William MacCay, Marc Brandel and Peter Lerangis.
 Random House has reprinted several of the original books as two paperback reprint series, partly to assure their legal rights.

 Between 1964 and 1990, Random House published a total of 56 books.
 After the discontinuation of the series in 1990, a German author team began writing new books under the commission of the Franckh Kosmos publishing house in 1993.
 In 2011, three previously unpublished novels by the US authors Peter Lerangis, Megan and H. William Stine and G. H. Stone were published in Germany.